Priyanshu360-cpu/cordy/readme.md

 ```
 Cordy Version - 1.0.3
 # what is Cordy?
-Cordy is a npm package which eases your discord bot making
+Cordy is an open soruce npm package which eases your discord bot making
 # To Start your bot easily
 ```
 const cordy = require('cordy')